carefree0910/carefree-learn-doc/docs/design-principles.md

 In `carefree-learn`, a `Pipeline` should implement the high-level parts.

-+ It should not make any assumptions to the input data, it could already be 'nice and clean', but it could also be 'dirty and messy'.
-Therefore, it needs to transform the original data into 'nice and clean' data and then feed it to `Trainer`.
++ It should not make any assumptions to the input data, it could already be *nice and clean*, but it could also be *dirty and messy*.
+Therefore, it needs to transform the original data into *nice and clean* data and then feed it to `Trainer`.
 The data transformations include (this part is mainly handled by [`carefree-data`](https://github.com/carefree0910/carefree-data), though):
     + Imputation of missing values.
     + Transforming string columns into categorical columns.
     + Processing numerical columns.